-Hadoop ecosystem describes that all data should be loaded into Hadoop Distributed File System (HDFS) for processing of batch jobs [27] before starting the execution of a job if there is any change in the data the job has to be executed again.
-In general, the allocation of resources for batch processing could be done before the execution of tasks which is based on the input data and the task information.
-Florin Pop and Valentin Cristea [28] explained about the processing of big data as a big batch process by splitting a job into multiple tasks and running on a High Performance Computing (HPC) by distributing the work to the cluster nodes.
+Hadoop ecosystem describes that all data should be loaded into Hadoop Distributed File System (HDFS) for Batch processing [27] before starting the execution of a job if there is any change in the data the job has to be executed again.
+In general, task scheduling for batch jobs can be performed prior to processing, based on the knowledge of input data and task information for processing in a distributed environment.
+In addition, the resources can be statically allocated prior to the execution of a job.
+Florin Pop and Valentin Cristea [28] explained processing of big data as a big batch process by splitting a job into multiple tasks and running on a High Performance Computing (HPC) by distributing the work to the cluster nodes.
 With batch processing, a single CPU can work on the entire dataset meaning each task will be running on each CPU one after another.
+Depending on the job, number of CPU's utilized can be different at each stage of the batch job.